 This document describes the rationale for, and the formulas and procedures used in, calculating the Morningstar Rating[TM] for funds (commonly called the "star rating").
-This methodology applies to funds receiving a star rating from Morningstar, except in Japan where these are the lbbotson Stars.
+This methodology applies to funds receiving a star rating from Morningstar.

 The Morningstar Rating has the following key characteristics: